exonum/exonum-client/README.md

 # Client for Exonum blockchain platform

-This is JavaScript toolkit to work with Exonum blockchain from browser and Node.js.
+exonum-client is a JavaScript toolkit to work with Exonum blockchain from browser and Node.js.
 A detailed description of what it is and how it can be used can be found in [Exonum blockchain documentation](http://exonum.com/doc/architecture/clients).

 Usage in browser: